Abby Wambach: 2012 Summer Olympics

-Wambach scored the first goal for the U.S. at the 2012 Summer Olympics in London during the team's first group stage match against France on July 25, 2012.
-Down 2–0 after 14 minutes into the first half, Wambach headed the ball into the back of the net off a corner kick from Megan Rapinoe in the 19th minute.
-By the 30-minute mark, the Americans had tied the game with another goal from Alex Morgan.
-With another goal from Alex Morgan and one from Carli Lloyd during the second half, the U.S. defeated France 4–2.
+Wambach scored the first goal for the U.S. at the 2012 Summer Olympics in London during the team's first group stage match against France on July 25.
+Down 2–0 after 14 minutes into the first half, Wambach scored with a header in the 19th minute.
+By the 30-minute mark, the Americans had tied the game with a goal from Alex Morgan.
+After another goal from Morgan and one from Carli Lloyd, the U.S. achieved a 4–2 victory.
+(Note: Attributed to multiple references:)